-We collaborate in the following projects with renowned organisations such as NOAA, the Australian government, The Nature Conservancy or Friend of the Sea aim at achieving sustainable and clean oceans.
+We collaborate in the following projects with renowned organisations such as NOAA, the Australian government, The Nature Conservancy, Friend of the Sea or Horizon2020 aimed at achieving sustainable and clean oceans.

 Marine Instruments leads this project in collaboration with other companies and renowned research centers: AZTI, New Castle University, MARIDIS, ZEPHIR, SINEF, Universidad del País Vasco y Echebastar.
 The project aims to combine industrial knowledge and technological experience to develop innovative solutions that improve the sustainability of the tuna sector.
 The objective of the project is to reduce the carbon footprint by 20% by implementing different technologies on board.
 The project started in February 2020 and will last for approximately 3 years.

 Marine Instruments will facilitate the historical positions of the buoys to identify critical points and prevent FADs from beaching.
 The recycling possibilities of these FADs in nearby ports will also be analyzed.

 THE OCEAN CLEANUP

 Marine Instruments has collaborated on The Ocean Cleanup project since 2018.
 The project aims to collect plastic waste from the oceans.
 In order to achieve this objective, Ocean Cleanup has developed a waste collection system based on floating barriers of between one and two kilometers that, taking advantage of the marine currents, moves and remove surface plastics around them.
 Marine Instruments buoys are an active part of the program as they locate these floating barriers to track them.
 In addition, the buoy also provides information on the total mass of the plastic waste.